mirfan899/sppas/sppas/doc/06_scripting/62_programming.md

 'aaaaa'
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The type of a variable can be changed.
-This is called a "cast", like in
+The type of a variable can be explicitly changed.
+This is called a "cast":
-the following:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.python}
 >>> a = 10